AlTimofeyev/pypalex/README.md

   - Absolute path is preferred, but relative path can also be used.
 - `-o --output`
   - Specify the output path where to store the JSON color palette.
+- `--save-check`
+  - Asks if the user wants to save the extracted color palettes.
+- `--preview`
+  - Shows a preview of the extracted color palettes before saving.
+- `--preview-check`
+  - Shows a preview of, and asks if the user wants to save, the extracted color palettes.
 - `--pastel`
   - Converts all color palettes into pastel.
 - `--pastel-light`